UN, December 2019

 Lifesaving foreign assistance funding comprises roughly one percent of the U.S. federal budget — just one penny on the federal dollar.
 Yet this penny is incredibly powerful.
-It saves millions of lives every year, addresses the root causes of poverty, decreases dependency, and builds stronger, more resilient societies.
+It changes millions of lives every year, addresses the root causes of poverty, decreases dependency, and builds stronger, more resilient societies.
 In the midst of COVID-19, United States leadership must meet the current moment and commit to addressing extreme poverty and responding to humanitarian crises around the world.

 The world continues to witness an unprecedented rise in the scale and number of humanitarian crises unfolding around the globe.
 CARE is currently responding to emergencies in the toughest of conditions worldwide with a focus on the needs of women and children.

 In a world where more than 800 million people suffer from hunger and malnutrition, CARE recognizes the importance of empowering those most impacted to feed more people around the globe in a sustainable, equitable, and flexible way.
 That’s why CARE focuses on long-term food and nutrition security programs to end global hunger and stunting in developing countries.